ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 So we have a whiteboxed map, and that's great and important in testing design!
 Now, let's customize the map and make it our own.

-1. Navigate to the **CORE Content** window.
-You have access to a massive library of 3D assets, materials, and more for your game creation in CORE!
+1. Navigate to the **Core Content** window.
+You have access to a massive library of 3D assets, materials, and more for your game creation in Core!

     ![Add Props](../img/MyFirstMultiplayer/AddPropsMarked.png){: .center}

     !!! note
-        If you can't find the "CORE Content" window or accidentally close it, you can reopen the window by going to View > Core Content in the toolbar at the top of the editor.
+        If you can't find the "Core Content" window or accidentally close it, you can reopen the window by going to View > Core Content in the toolbar at the top of the editor.

 2. Click on "3D Objects" and then drag and drop props into the editor viewport!
 In this example, we're going to place some bushes.